kubecost/docs/using-kubecost/navigating-the-kubecost-ui/teams.md

 ![Adding a Role](/images/rbac-teams-role-creation-example.png)

-To add a role:
+To add a role follow the below steps.

-1. Click the `New Role` button on the roles page.
+1. Click the New Role button on the roles page.
 2. Add a role name.
 Note that this must be unique, and multiple roles cannot share the same name.
 3. Add a description of the role.
 4. Choose the role's access level.
-This can be `Admin`, `Read Only`, or `Editor`.
+This can be Admin, Read Only, or Editor.
 5. Define which pages can be viewed by users with the role.
-If any `Monitoring` pages are shown, you may additionally define a filter that will apply to the contents of this page.
+If any Monitoring pages are shown, you may additionally define a filter that will apply to the contents of this page.

 ### Adding a team through the Kubecost UI

 ![Adding a Team](/images/rbac-teams-team-creation-example.png)

-To add a team:
+To add a team follow the below steps.

-1. Click the `New Team` button on the teams page.
+1. Click the New Team button on the teams page.
 2. Add a team name.
 Note that this must be unique, and multiple teams cannot share the same name.
 3. Define user claims.
 For more information on what a claim is, see the [Claims](teams.md#claims) section above. __Note that any overlap between a user's claim data from the IdP and a team's claims will assign the user to the team, even if there are other claims specified in the Team.__
 4. Add one or more roles.